Argument from poor design: Overview

 "Poor design" is consistent with the predictions of the scientific theory of evolution by means of natural selection.
 This predicts that features that were evolved for certain uses are then reused or co-opted for different uses, or abandoned altogether; and that suboptimal state is due to the inability of the hereditary mechanism to eliminate the particular vestiges of the evolutionary process.

 In fitness landscape terms, natural selection will always push "up the hill", but a species cannot normally get from a lower peak to a higher peak without first going through a valley.

-The argument from poor design is one of the arguments that was used by Charles Darwin; modern proponents have included Stephen Jay Gould and Richard Dawkins.
+The argument from poor design is one of the arguments that was used by Charles Darwin; modern proponents have included Stephen Jay Gould, Richard Dawkins, and Nathan H. Lents.
 They argue that such features can be explained as a consequence of the gradual, cumulative nature of the evolutionary process.
 Theistic evolutionists generally reject the argument from design, but do still maintain belief in the existence of God.